violet4/vsdlib/README.md

 [c0.r0]
 # the button will display the text "g"
 text="g"
+# reference to `light_pink` from the `colors` section above
+color='light_pink'

+# press a keyboard character, perform a hotkey, or type something
+button_schema_classes="PressButtonSchema"
 # when pressed, the button will type the character "g"
 key="g"
-# reference to `light_pink` from the `colors` section above
-color='light_pink'
+# delay this many seconds (some applications require a "firm" key press)
+delay=0.1
 ```

 See more examples in [example.toml](example.toml).